microsoft/nni/docs/en_US/Tuner/InstallCustomizedTuner.md

 `pip install dist/demo_tuner-0.1-py3-none-any.whl`

-## Register the installed package as builtin tuner:
+## Register the customized tuner as builtin tuner:

 Run following command:

 `nnictl algo register --meta meta_file.yml`

-## Check the installed package
+## Check the registered builtin algorithms

-Then run command `nnictl package list`, you should be able to see that demotuner is installed:
+Then run command `nnictl algo list`, you should be able to see that demotuner is installed:
 ```
 +-----------------+------------+-----------+--------=-------------+------------------------------------------+
 |      Name       |    Type    |  source   |      Class Name      |               Module Name                |